emagii/libweston-binder/README.md

 Building
 --------
 The build system is a simple one.
-To create the weston module, binder.so:
+To create the weston module, libweston-binder.so:

 	make